Juvenile Criminal Law Attorney in Mobile, Alabama

 A Criminal Lawyer You Can Trust

 In today’s society having access to a competent attorney is more crucial than ever before.
 In accordance with the laws of the State of Alabama and the United States Constitution, every citizen in America charged with a crime is entitled to be defended by an attorney of his or her choosing or be provided one free of charge if it is determined you cannot afford a lawyer.

 Prior to entering private practice in 2004, I worked as an Assistant District Attorney for the Mobile County District Attorney’s Office.
 While employed as an Assistant DA, I prosecuted cases in Juvenile, District, and Circuit Court.
-In Circuit Court, I tried over fifteen cases, including an attempted murder case with a co-counsel, and was successful in winning 80% of those cases.

 Don't Face the Courts AloneCALL TODAY

 As a criminal defense attorney, my cases comprise about forty percent of my total cases.
 I represent defendants in the state, local, and juvenile court systems.

 As a former Assistant District Attorney for three years, I have a slight advantage over many criminal defense attorneys, in that I know, firsthand, exactly what it takes to prosecute a case.
 I know when the state’s evidence is strong enough to get a conviction.
 I also recognize quickly and efficiently when there are weaknesses in the state case, even if they are trying to convince me otherwise.